See signs of humidity? Follow these steps:

 5. Caulk siding corners, brick molds, siding – parging joint, etc

-8. Aid circulation, move furniture/objects blocking registers, run furnace fan continuously
+8. Aid circulation by moving furniture/objects blocking registers or running furnace fan continuously

 10. Seal under plates

 11. Seal wall, install weeping tile, direct gutter drains away from wall, maintain ground slope away from wall, check that existing weeping tiles are open